2025 Recap, Merry Christmas & Happy Holiday!

 Wins

 More wins came in the form of the amazing customers and equipment I’ve worked with in 2025.
-I work with a lot of returning customers, but new ones appear all the time, and I got to work with some great new customers and their equipment this year.
+I work with a lot of returning customers, but new ones appear all the time, and I got to work with some great new people and their equipment this year.

-I added three of my grail shortwave receivers to my collection in 2025, including a stunning and immaculate JRC NRD-515 that I’ve yet to write about, plus a JRC NRD-525 and a Kenwood R-5000.
+I added three of my grail shortwave receivers to my radio collection in 2025, including a stunning and immaculate JRC NRD-515 that I’ve yet to write about, plus a JRC NRD-525 and a Kenwood R-5000.
 I also added a new (for me) Subaru Outback 3.6R, which I absolutely love!
 Tony (Douglas Hi-Fi) – I did pull those sparkplugs, and no, I did not have to raise or lower the engine to do so!!

 JRC NRD-515